eraser-dev/eraser/docs/QUICKSTART.md

 ## Automatically cleaning images

 After deploying Eraser, it will automatically clean images in a regular interval.
 This interval can be set by `--repeat-period` argument to `eraser-controller-manager`.
-The default interval is 24 hours.
+The default interval is 24 hours (`24h`).
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

-Eraser will schedule collector pods to each node in the cluster and these pods will collect non-running images in the cluster.
-Once the collectors are done, results are de-duplicated and stored in `imagecollector-shared` object in `ImageCollector` CRD.
+Eraser will schedule collector pods to each node in the cluster, and the pods will collect non-running images on those nodes.
+Once the collectors are done, results are de-duplicated and stored in the `imagecollector-shared` object in `ImageCollector` CRD.

 ```bash
 kubectl get pods -n eraser-system